ShreyDudhia/HW10-TimeSeries/README.md

 ## Linear Regression Forecasting
 In this analysis, we build a Scikit-Learn linear regression model to predict Yen futures ("settle") returns with lagged Yen futures returns and categorical calendar seasonal effects (e.g., day-of-week or week-of-year seasonal effects).

-Data Preparation (Creating Returns and Lagged Returns and splitting the data into training and testing data) Fitting a Linear Regression Model.
+1. Data Preparation (Creating Returns and Lagged Returns and splitting the data into training and testing data)

+2. Fitting a Linear Regression Model.

-Making predictions using the testing data.
+3. Making predictions using the testing data.

-Out-of-sample performance.
+4. Out-of-sample performance.

-In-sample performance.
+5. In-sample performance.

-Use the results of the linear regression analysis and modeling to answer the following question:
+Then we use the results of the linear regression analysis and modeling to answer the following question:

 Q. Does this model perform better or worse on out-of-sample data compared to in-sample data?
 A. Comparatively, if we look at the Root Mean Squared Error (RMSE) then the out-of-sample data is performs better as it has a lower score of .42 vs .57.
 As the lower the RMSE, the better fit the model is.